t0bbz0n/azure-devops-yaml-schema/content/steps-checkout.md

   path: string # Where to put the repository.
 The root directory is $(Pipeline.Workspace).
   sparseCheckoutDirectories: string # Directories for sparse checkout in cone mode and prioritized over sparseCheckoutPatterns if both properties are provided.
   sparseCheckoutPatterns: string # Patterns for sparse checkout in non-cone mode that are ignored if sparseCheckoutDirectories is provided.
-  workspaceRepo: true | false # When true, use the repository root directory as the default working directory for the pipeline.
+  workspaceRepo: boolean # When true, use the repository root directory as the default working directory for the pipeline.
 The default is false.
   condition: string # Evaluate this condition expression to determine whether to run this task.
   continueOnError: boolean # Continue running even on failure?
   displayName: string # Human-readable name for the task.